T-Pau/Anykey/Documentation/Anykey ZX Spectrum.md

 ## The Joysticks Window

-Joysticks contain a stick or d-pad with switches for the four cardinal directions and a button.
+Joysticks contain a stick or d-pad with switches for the four cardinal directions and up to four button.

 Pressed directions and buttons are displayed inverted.

 The +2 and +3 has two joystick ports, Sinclair 1 and Sinclair 2.
 Joystick movement is seen by the computer as key presses.
 Sinclair 1 uses the keys 6-0, Sinclair 2 the keys 1-5.

-On Next and N-Go, the three joysticks displayed are Sinclair 1, Sinclair 2, and Kempston.
-There are two joystick physical ports.
-The user can configure each of these as any of the three joysticks.
+On Next and N-Go, there are two physical joystick ports.
+The user can configure each as any supported type:

-Anykey doesn't know which are in use, so it always displays all three.
+- Sinclair (1 button)
+- Kempston (2 buttons)
+- Megadrive (3 buttons, start)
+- Cursor (1 button)
+- Keyjoy (2 buttons)

+The left window displays joystick in port 1, the middle window port 2, the right window the PS/2 mouse.

 ## Special Keys